- Philosophy of The Canadian Journal for the Scholarship of Teaching and Learning

 - The approximate length of submissions for a research report is 5,000 to 8,000 words, for an essay is 3,000 to 5,000 words and for research notes and calls for collaboration is 1,000 to 1,500 words.

-Manuscripts that the editors decide meet the basic expectations of the journal will be read by at least three reviewers.
-CJSoTL is committed to a six week turn-around time for the review of manuscripts.
+Manuscripts that the editors decide meet the basic expectations of the journal will be read by at least two reviewers.
+CJSoTL is committed to a three month turn-around time for the review of manuscripts.
 The reviewers are asked to ensure that the manuscript meets the following criteria:

 - Is relevant to the scholarship of teaching and learning;